ironLink21/oo_hw3/README.md

 GUI

 # Docs
-UML diagram can be found in "./docs/hw3_class_uml.vpp" (visual paradigm file)
+UML diagram can be found in "./docs/hw3_class_uml.vpp" (visual paradigm file) (this has all 3 files inside of the one project)
-// Action Diagram can be found in "./docs/hw3_class_interaction.vpp" (visual paradigm file)
-// State Diagram can be found in "./docs/hw3_class_state.vpp" (visual paradigm file)

 # Dependencies
 mono